Curculin: Protein structure

 Amino acid sequence of sweet proteins curculin-1 and curculin-2 adapted from Swiss-Prot biological database of protein sequences.
-Intra-chain disulfide bonds in bold, inter-chain disulfide bonds underlined.
+Intra-chain disulfide bonds in bold italics, inter-chain disulfide bonds underlined.

 Sweetness properties

 Curculin is considered to be a high-intensity sweetener, with a reported relative sweetness of 430-2070 times sweeter than sucrose on a weight basis.

 A sweet taste, equivalent to a 6.8% or 12% sucrose solution, was observed after holding curculin in the mouth in combination with clear water or acidified water (citric acid), respectively.
 The sweet taste lasts for 5 minutes with water and 10 minutes with an acidic solution.

 The taste-modifying activity of curculin is reduced in the presence of ions with two positive charges (such as Ca2+ and Mg2+) in neutral pH solutions, although these ions have no effect in acidic solutions.
 In the same way, monovalent ions (such as Na+ and Cl−) have no effect in solutions with either neutral or acidic pH.

 Although the "sweet-inducing" mechanism is unknown, it is believed that one active site of curculin strongly binds to the taste receptor membranes while a second active site fits into the sweet receptor site.
 The latter site is thought to be responsible for the induction of sweetness.
 Presence of Ca2+ and/or Mg2+, water and acids tune the binding of the active site of curculin to the receptor site and therefore modify perceived sweetness.
 Curculin appears to use a unique binding site at the amino terminal of TAS1R3.